kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

-  tty sends data that came from xterm back to xterm so that the user can see what he/she is typing; note that echoing control characters in case of enabled the line editor is more complicated than just sending the same characters back (TODO: rephrase);
+  tty sends data that came from xterm back to xterm so that the user can see what he/she is typing; note that echoing control characters in case of enabled line editor is a more complicated task than just sending the same characters back;

 * line editor feature